BetterRimworlds/UpliftedAnimals/README.md

 6. 150% global work speed.
 7. Enhanced Immune System (equivalent of continual Penoxycyline).
 8. Lifespan is dramatically extended to 250 years.

+## Warning

+You **MUST** immediately save and reload the game after each successful Uplifting.

+This mod does really strange things that RimWorld wasn't exactly made to handle.
+Especially when pushing animals up to Full Sentience (members of the Colony), we need the SaveGame sanity fixers to come in and tweak things for everything to work right.

+Otherwise, the main symptom of Uplifting Psychosis is that the Pawn will just stay in the same place, never sleep, never eat, and be unrescuable and unfeedable and eventually die.

 ## Change Log